504 Plans

 Section 504 of the Rehabilitation Act of 1973 is a federal law that protects students from discrimination based on disability.
 Students who meet the definition of a person with a disability under Section 504 have a physical or mental impairment which substantially limits one or more major life activities, have a record of such an impairment, or are regarded as having such an impairment.

-A 504 plan can help students with learning and attention issues learn and participate in the general education curriculum.
+A 504 plan can help students with learning and attention disabilities learn and participate in the general education curriculum.
 A 504 plan outlines how a child’s specific needs are met with accommodations, modifications and other services.
 These measures “remove barriers” to learning.
 Students with 504 plans usually spend the entire school day in a general education classroom.

 Who qualifies for a 504 plan?